onchainification/robosaver/README.md

 ## 1. Technical Details

 Only a single smart contract is needed; `RoboSaverVirtualModule`.
 The module is "virtual", since it doesn't get installed on the Gnosis Pay Safe directly, but on the `Delay` module instead.
 This way all of its transactions still respect the necessary delay needed to eventually settle with Visa.

+Currently the contract is set up to be automated through Gelato; it will call `checker` to see if any action is needed, and then `adjustPool` to perform that necessary action.

+### 1.1 External Methods

+- `checker()`: determines whether the balance of the card is in surplus or deficit; returns whether an adjustment to the pool is needed and the payload needed to do so
+- `adjustPool(PoolAction _action, uint256 _amount)`: call the necessary internal method needed to rebalance the pool

 ## 2. Installation